THM-Health/PILOS/docs/RECORDINGS.md

 spool_dir: pilos.example.com:/
 ```

+### Cleanup
+BigBlueButton processes all recording formats independently of each other.
+However, BigBlueButton only has a command to delete a recording, not a specific format.

+We save a sender.done file for a meeting once the first format has been processed.
+You can use [Scalelite's](https://github.com/blindsidenetworks/scalelite/blob/master/bigbluebutton/scalelite_prune_recordings) script to clean up the recordings.
+However, this can lead to data loss if not all formats have been processed before the cleanup is performed.

 ## Importing recording

 Recording files are imported using the scheduler, checking for new files in the spool directory every minute.